Strategic research areas

 Managing large amounts of data and using high-performance computers for simulations and calculations is today an integral part of scientific research.
 SeRC provides support to existing and new e-science communities, enabling them to reach scientific breakthroughs in Sweden.
 Partners are Stockholm University, Karolinska Institutet, Linköping University and KTH.

-ICT-TNG: Information and Communication Technology, The Next Generation
+Digital Futures and ICT-TNG: Information and Communication Technology, The Next Generation

 Area: IT and mobile communication technology